 Chronic pain is mysterious.
 It can come and go.
 It can get worse, or get better.
 Often without explanation.

-Chronic pain is serious.
+Chronic pain is also very serious.
 It interferes with work, school, and relationships.
-Chronic pain is the most common issue that comes into my acupuncture clinic.
+Chronic pain is the most common issue that I treat and I have helped hundreds of patients reduce and relieve their pain.
 Pain can effect almost any place in the body: headaches, back pain, shoulder pain, neck pain, knee pain, and any other location.

 Acupuncture for Chronic Pain

 Acupuncture is a complex therapy and works in a combination of ways to reduce pain and inflammation.